infiniticio/docs.infinitic.io/src/pages/docs/clients/cancel-running-workflows.md

 Cancelling a workflow cancels its child workflows as well.

-If you do not want this behavior, you should dispatch your child workflow from a task.
+If we do not want this behavior, we should dispatch our child workflow from a task.

 {% /callout  %}